luckinet/tabshiftr/README.md

 # Contributions

-- tabshiftr is still in development.
-So far it reliably reorganizes 20 different types of tables, but additional dimensions of disorganization might show themselves.
-If you encounter a table that can’t be reorganized with the current infrastructure, we’d be more than happy to collaborate on advancing `tabshiftr`.
+- `tabshiftr` reliably reorganises a wide and growing range of table arrangements, but new dimensions of disorganisation can always show up.
+If you encounter a table that the current infrastructure can’t handle, please open an issue or get in touch — we are happy to collaborate on extending the package.
-- Informative error management is work in process.
-- Moreover, the resulting schema descriptions can be useful for data archiving or database building and `tabshiftr` should at some point support that those schemas can be exported into data-formats that are used by downstream applications (xml, json, …), following proper (ISO) standards.
-In case you have experience with those standards and would like to collaborate on it, please get in touch!

 # Acknowledgement